MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsIPPhonePolicy.md

 ## OUTPUTS

+### System.Object
 The `Set-CsIPPhonePolicy` cmdlet does not return a value or object.
+However, if you include the PassThru parameter, the cmdlet will return instances of the Microsoft.Rtc.Management.ADConnect.Schema.OCSUserOrAppContact object.

 ## NOTES